 However, when oxygen is limited, the byproducts accumulate.
-Lactic acid is one such product and it contributes to the "burn" felt during intense workouts.
-Lactic acid occurs as part of the overall muscle energy output but too much creates a highly acidic environment.
-Safe exercise habits and diet can reduce excess lactic acid accumulation in the muscles.
+Lactic acid is one such product, and it contributes to the "burn" felt during intense workouts.
+Lactic acid occurs as part of the overall muscle energy output, but too much creates a highly acidic environment.
+Safe exercise habits and diet can act as lactic acid buffers in the muscles.

-Supplements and Lactic Acid
+Lactic Acid Buffer

 The key to muscle recovery and reduced soreness in the days after exercise is adequate nutrition intake and avoiding activity that causes damage and collapse of the muscles.
 Many over-the-counter supplements claim the ability to fight lactic acid and induce muscle recovery.
-Before using these products, consult your physician.
+Before using these products, talk to your doctor.

 Magnesium in the diet comes from foods such as legumes, nuts, leafy green vegetables and whole grains.
 Magnesium supplements are available in different forms but are generally mixed with buffering compounds to prevent excess intake of pure magnesium in the bloodstream.

-Creatine can act as a lactic acid buffer if enough is present in your muscles before exercise and it can aid in muscle recovery when consumed after exercise.
+Creatine can act as a lactic acid buffer if enough is present in your muscles before exercise, and it can aid in muscle recovery when consumed after exercise.
 Supplemental forms are available as powders, liquid, tablets or drinks.
 Before taking creatine, consult your physician because too much in the body produces a byproduct that is harmful to the kidneys and liver.

 Omega-3 and Protein

 Omega-3 fatty acids are dietary essentials important for heart, brain and metabolic functions.
 Foods rich in omega-3 fatty acids include fish and nuts.
 These foods also contain a rich source of protein, which is important for muscle growth, repair and recovery.

-- National Institutes of Health Office of Dietary Supplements: Magnesium
+- National Institutes of Health: Office of Dietary Supplements: Magnesium